gyumin-lee68/gyumin-lee68.github.io/content/publication/Semi_Supervised_Kernel_Two_Sample_Test/index.md

 # slides: example
 ---

 This paper is still in preparation.
-This paper will be available to read in openreview link.
+This paper will be available to read in the openreview link in my "bio" page(link with book logo).
 <!--
  {{% callout note %}}
  Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.